ruslylove/compro/slides.md

 # like them? see https://unsplash.com/collections/94734566/slidev
 background: https://cover.sli.dev
 # some information about your slides (markdown enabled)
-title: 010153002 Computer Programming by Dr.Ruslee
+title: Welcome to 010153002 Computer Programming
 info: |
   ## Slidev Starter Template
   Presentation slides for developers.